MChatzakis/BarnesHut-Simulation/README.md

 ## Output
 The executables produces two output files: "simulation{LANGUAGE}.csv" (the final coordinates and speeds) and "times{LANGUAGE}.txt" (the time measurements used by the test script for the two implementation)

+## Report
+There is a report provided, presenting the running times of the implementations on the given datasets for different configurations